 where VarError is defined as in Eq.(1), and k refers to the kth experiments, with k = 2, ..., 4.
-A value of 50 % means that the variance of the error in the kth experiment has halved with respect to OSSE1.
+A value of 50 % means that 5 the variance of the error in the kth experiment has halved with respect to OSSE1.

-Wide-swath altimetry data are expected to contribute significantly to resolving mesoscale and sub-mesoscale variability in the ocean, which can have different spatial scales defined by the Rossby radius of deformation in the different regions of the ocean.
-As shown in Hallberg (2013), over the shelf in the Celtic and North Seas a higher horizontal resolution (1/50°) is needed to resolve the first baroclinic instability mode than the one used in the OSSEs (1/12°), which is nonetheless suitable for resolving the ocean dynamics in the Atlantic.
-Thus, in our configurations we expect to observe the contribution of altimetry data in the OSSEs more clearly in the open ocean than over the continental shelf.
-In order to take into account the effects of the SSH barotropic component and of the spatial resolution over the shelves, the results in the OSSEs were assessed both over the entire IBI domain and considering the ocean areas with a bathymetry deeper than 200 metres (Table 4), which is the isobath that typically represents the separation between continental slope and shelf in the bathymetry adopted by the OGCMs used in the OSSEs (Maraldi et al., 2013).
+Wide-swath altimetry data are expected to provide a significant contribution to resolve the mesoscale and sub-mesoscale variability in the ocean, which can have different spatial scales defined by the Rossby deformation radius in the different regions of the ocean.
+As shown in Hallberg (2013), over the shelf in the Celtic and North Seas an higher horizontal resolution (1/50°) is needed to resolve the first baroclinic instability mode than the one used in the OSSEs (1/12°), which instead results

+- 10 as being suitable for resolving the ocean dynamics in the Atlantic.
+Thus, in our configurations the contribution of altimetry data in the OSSEs is expected to be more evident in the open ocean than over the continental shelf.
+In order to take into account the effects of the SSH barotropic component and of the spatial resolution over the shelves, the results in the OSSEs were evaluated both over the entire IBI domain and considering the ocean areas with a bathymetry deeper than 200 metres (Table 3), which is the isobath that typically represent the separation between continental slope and shelf in the bathymetry adopted by the OCCMs used in the OSSEs (Maraldi et al. 2013). - 15 OGCMs used in the OSSEs (Maraldi et al., 2013).